krombier/Bachelor_Thesis_Force_Control/src/cartesian_impedance_control/README.md

 ## Input service

 The service consists of a server and a client.
-Consists of the following files: user_input_client.cpp, user_input_server.cpp and user_input_client.hpp respectively.
+The following files are part of the service: user_input_client.cpp, user_input_server.cpp and user_input_client.hpp.
 The client has to be called in a second terminal, while the server is automatically launched when launching the controller.
-The client can be launched with:
+The client can be started with:
 ``` bash
 ros2 run cartesian_impedance_control force_control_client
 ```